robbyki/robbyki/README.md

 ### *What am I up to?*
-* Tweaking my [dotfiles](https://github.com/robbyki/dotfiles) and everything Linux, Kubernetes, Containers and cloud native development.
+* Tweaking my [dotfiles](https://github.com/robbyki/dotfiles) and everything Linux, Kubernetes and Containers.
-* Creating video content and writing blogs about open source projects I consider really fun.

 ### *:grin: What I am most proud of:*
 * Not having a "job" in more than 15 years.